jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/2-check-fruit-from-device/virtual-device-camera.md

 Add the Camera to the CounterFit app.

-1. Create a new Python app on your computer in a folder called `fruit-quality-detector` with a single file called `app.py` and a Python virtual environment, and add the CounterFit pip packages.
+1. Create a new Python app on your computer in a folder called `fruit-quality-detector` with a single file called `app.py`, and add the CounterFit pip packages.

     > ⚠️ You can refer to [the instructions for creating and setting up a CounterFit Python project in lesson 1 if needed](../../../1-getting-started/lessons/1-introduction-to-iot/virtual-device.md).

 1. Install an additional Pip package to install a CounterFit shim that can talk to Camera sensors by simulating some of the [Picamera Pip package](https://pypi.org/project/picamera/).
-Make sure you are installing this from a terminal with the virtual environment activated.

     ```sh
-    pip install counterfit-shims-picamera
+    pip3 install counterfit-shims-picamera
     ```

 1. Make sure the CounterFit web app is running